Kosovo–Taiwan relations: History

 During the Kosovo War in 1998–1999, the government of Taiwan under president Lee Teng-hui donated US$300 million in aid to Kosovo for refugee relief and reconstruction.

 After the Kosovan declaration of independence, the Taiwanese foreign ministry announced that it officially recognized Kosovo in February 2008.
-Taiwan became the first Asian country to recognize Kosovo, even though Kosovo did not reciprocate recognition.
-Due to wanting China's support in the United Nations, the Kosovan government merely thanked Taiwan.
+Kosovo did not reciprocate recognition, due to wanting China's support in the United Nations: the Kosovan government merely thanked Taiwan.

 In December 2021, Taiwan's Legislative Yuan and the Kosovan Assembly established parliamentary diplomacy groups to deepen relations between the two countries.
 In 2023, nine members from the Kosovo-Taiwan Parliamentary Friendship Group visited Taiwan to meet with President Tsai Ing-wen and other cabinet officials in Kosovo's first parliamentary delegation to Taiwan.

 In March 2024, Kaohsiung and Pristina established sister city relations, with Kaohsiung mayor Chen Chi-mai and Pristina mayor Përparim Rama signing the agreement during a Pristina delegation's four-day visit to Kaohsiung.
 Former prime minister Avdullah Hoti led a delegation to Taiwan the following month.